aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/c1_l3vpn_lab_guide.rst

       with the necessary base IPv4 addressing, IS-IS IGP, enable SR extensions for MPLS and BGP EVPN.

 #.
 Customer-1 is attached to three Service Provider nodes, **EOS1**, **EOS6** and **EOS8**.
 These will be our Provider
    Edge, or **PE** nodes.
-Since this customer will require are Layer 3 VPN Service, create an isolated VRF for their traffic and use EVPN to advertise the customer networks to other interested PEs.
+Since this customer will require a Layer 3 VPN Service, create an isolated VRF for their traffic and use EVPN to advertise the customer networks to other interested PEs.

    #.
 Create a VRF Instance called ``A`` on **EOS1**, **EOS6** and **EOS8**.